 Many gamers don’t use this technology as it introduces screen flicker and reduces the monitor’s maximum brightness while active which makes the picture dimmer.
 It also can’t work at the same time as FreeSync/G-SYNC.

-In case you just want to run your monitor at fixed 240Hz or with FreeSync/G-SYNC, the Dell AW2521HF will do just fine!
+In case you just want to run your monitor at a fixed 240Hz refresh rate or with FreeSync/G-SYNC, the Dell AW2521HF will do just fine!

 Next, the OSD (On-Screen Display) menu of the monitor offers plenty of useful features such as pre-calibrated and customizable picture modes, a timer, a refresh rate tracker, and Dark Stabilizer for better visibility in darker games.